ioccc-src/winner/1992/adrian/README.md

 ^.[^(~][^s]*sl.*$
 ```

-Filtering adgrep.c through this search yields a clone of the sleep
+Filtering `adrian.c` through this search yields a clone of the `sleep(1)`
 command.
-Invoke with a single integer parameter, and it will pause
+Invoke with a single integer parameter, and it will pause for that
-for that many seconds.
+many seconds.

-If either adbasename or adsleep is invoked with too few parameters,
+If either `adbasename` or `adsleep` is invoked with too few parameters,
 the program will print the error message:

 > Segmentation fault (core dumped)